-Hello Project Leads and Contract crews,
+Hello Project Leads and R&W AIM crews,

-We will be conducting two meetings with the crew(s) this season - 1) a one-month check-in and 2) a project close out (end of season meeting).
-These meetings are a good time to discuss sampling efforts accomplished and how the field season is going in general.
-You can find more information on the meeting agenda and format in the Riparian & Wetland Data Management Protocol on Teams (Teams > General > R&W_AIM_Protocols) beginning on page 36.
-You'll notice there is a pre-meeting preparation checklist on page 37, which is pasted below.
-One of the tasks for each crew is to select 3 plots (1. typical plot, 2. challenging plot, 3. an additional plot that warrants discussion) to discuss in the meeting.
-Once you've identified these 3 plots as a crew, please email the Plot IDs to me and I will pass them along to all meeting participants.
+We will be conducting two meetings with the crews this season 1) an early-season check-in and 2) an end-ofseason meeting.
+These meetings are to discuss sampling efforts accomplished and how the field season is going in general.
+You can find more information on the meeting agenda and format in the Riparian & Wetland Data Management Protocol on Teams (Teams/General/R&W_AIM_Protocols) beginning on page 40.
+You'll notice there is a pre-meeting preparation checklist on page 41, which is pasted below.
+One of the tasks for each crew is to select 2 plots to present: 1. a typical plot and 2. a challenging plot.
+Once you've identified these plots as a crew, please email the Plot IDs to me and I will pass them along to all meeting participants.

-Our first meeting, the One Month Check-In will be on [DATE/TIME].
+Our first meeting, the Early-Season Check-In will be on [DATE/TIME].